 Children:

-Male children can be sponsored up to the age of 25 (extended from the previous limit of 18), provided they are not working.
+Male children can be sponsored up to the age of 25, and in some cases longer if they are enrolled in higher education.

 • Female children can be sponsored regardless of age, as long as they are unmarried.